-At Bay Surgical Weight Loss, patients receive the help they need, including gastric bypass surgery at either location in Pasadena or St. Petersburg, FL to lose weight and lead healthier more active lives.
+At Bay Surgical Weight Loss, patients receive the help they need, including gastric bypass surgery at St. Petersburg, FL to lose weight and lead healthier more active lives.

 A laparoscopic gastric bypass is a type of surgical procedure which helps patients to lose weight by changing how the stomach and small intestine accommodate food.
 A human stomach is usually about the size of a fist, but it can expand to accommodate large amounts of food.
 A gastric bypass reduces the space available in the stomach to the size of an egg and the limited capacity should signal to the patient that he or she is full much earlier.
 Laparoscopic means that the procedure is carried out inside the body using a laparoscope and special laparoscopic surgical instruments.
 This restriction keeps the body from absorbing all of the calories from the consumed food.